felipewine/Docker-Ubuntu-Postgres-PgAdmin4/README.md

 <img src="https://user-images.githubusercontent.com/69978184/146469360-95744a7c-6795-4005-a1cd-f27981eacbd2.png" width="600" height="400"/>

-If you wanna remove the image just check the Image ID, and then remove it by executing the command "docker rmi <your-image-id>"</a>
+If you wanna remove the image just check the Image ID with docker images, and then remove it by executing the command "docker rmi <your-image-id>"</a>

 **_docker rmi <your-image-id>_**